casper-network/ceps/text/0032-upgrade-bootstrapper.md

 1. the `upgrade-bootstrapper` is started
-2. if the path to the node's `config.toml` was provided via an arg, the `upgrade-bootstrapper` writes the path value to a hard-coded, known location (if writing fails, it panics).
+2. if the path to the node's `config.toml` was provided via an arg, the `upgrade-bootstrapper` writes the path value to a hard-coded, known location (if writing fails, it exits with an error).
 Otherwise it reads the path value from the known location.
-If the path cannot be read from the known location, it panics
+If the path cannot be read from the known location, it exits with an error
-3. if in the same folder as the `config.toml` there is a `config-old.toml`, the `upgrade-bootstrapper` runs the `casper-node` in migrate-data mode (see below for further details), passing it the path to `config.toml` and `config-old.toml` as args.
-The node performs any migration of stored data and config options required, then exits normally with an exit code 0.
-The node should delete `config-old.toml`, but only once the full migration of data and config is complete.
+3. if in the same folder as the `config.toml` there is a `config-next.toml`, the `upgrade-bootstrapper` runs the `casper-node` in migrate-data mode (see below for further details), passing it the path to `config.toml` and `config-next.toml` as args.
+The node performs any migration of stored data, then exits normally with an exit code 0.
+4. the `upgrade-bootstrapper` renames `config-next.toml` if it exists to `config.toml` (replaces the old node config)
-4. the `upgrade-bootstrapper` then runs the `casper-node` binary in validator mode, passing it the path to its `config.toml` as an arg
+5. the `upgrade-bootstrapper` runs the `casper-node` binary in validator mode, passing it the path to its `config.toml` as an arg
-5. while they are running, before the network reaches the upgrade point, the next version of the `casper-node` gets installed, but not run.
+6. while they are running, before the network reaches the upgrade point, the next version of the `casper-node` gets installed, but not automatically run.
 The binary is always named `casper-node-next` and its config named `config-next.toml`.
 Each gets installed to the same location as the current equivalent files.
 The location of the `config.toml` can be retrieved from the known location used by the `upgrade-bootstrapper` at step 2.
 An upgrade file for chainspec modifications should also be installed and its path included in the new `config-next.toml`
+7. the user, immediately after installing the new software, performs the config migration.
-6. when the current upgrade activation point is reached (see [the first unresolved question](#unresolved-questions) regarding how the running node will get to know of the activation point) and the node has finished all its work in that era, it exits normally with an exit code 0
+8. when the current upgrade activation point is reached (see below for further details on how the running node will get to know of the activation point) and the node has finished all its work in that era, it exits normally with an exit code 0
-7. the `upgrade-bootstrapper` renames
-     * `casper-node-next` to `casper-node` (replaces the old binary)
+9. the `upgrade-bootstrapper` renames `casper-node-next` to `casper-node` (replaces the old binary)
-     * `config.toml` to `config-old.toml`
-     * `config-next.toml` to `config.toml`
-8. repeat from step 3
+10. repeat from step 3

-Should the child process stop with a non-zero exit code at any stage, the `upgrade-bootstrapper` should itself panic.
+Should the child process stop with a non-zero exit code at any stage, the `upgrade-bootstrapper` should itself exit with an error.
 It is up to the user to restart the `upgrade-bootstrapper` manually.

 This flow also allows for an installer or user to upgrade the `upgrade-bootstrapper` itself.
 The `upgrade-bootstrapper` should be able to be killed, replaced and restarted while maintaining the integrity of the flow above.